 Of course the boating is fantastic and many of the young and “young at heart” will put on quite a show.

-There is no better way to enjoy the beauty of the lake but by walking or jogging around it.
+There is no better way to enjoy the beauty of the lake but by walking or jogging in the park.
 Keep your eyes open and you will be amazed by all the birds and animals that we share the lake with – pelicans, ducks, geese deer, fox, beaver, grey loon, to name a few.
-The Lac Pelletier Pathway has been completed connecting the north-end to core area with plans on continuing it from the core area to the southend in the near future.
+Walk the Lac Pelletier Pathway which runs the entire east side of the lake, joining the north end cottages, through the core area, to the south end of the lake.

 Come summer with us!